History of the Adelaide Football Club: 2019 season

 After a disappointing 2018, Adelaide regrouped and were expected to return to premiership favouritism in 2019.
 Despite a decent first half of the season, which saw them poised to return to the finals after an 8–5 win–loss record at the end of round 14, the Crows collapsed and won just twice in the last nine rounds of the year to miss the top eight once again, finishing 11th with a record of 10 wins and 12 losses.
-The poor finish to the season triggered a review of the club’s operations, as well as the resignation of senior coach Don Pyke.
-Taylor Walker stepped down as co-captain of the club, leaving Rory Sloane as the club’s sole captain for the following season.
+The poor finish to the season triggered a review of the club's operations, as well as the resignation of senior coach Don Pyke.
+Taylor Walker stepped down as co-captain of the club, leaving Rory Sloane as the club's sole captain for the following season.

+A mass exodus of players followed Pyke, with key players such as Eddie Betts, Hugh Greenwood, Alex Keath, Josh Jenkins, Sam Jacobs and more landing at new clubs in the off-season.